 “Before the community radio station, when my husband lost a camel, the family would have to stop what we were doing and go look for it.
 Even my eldest son had to drop out from school to search for it.
-When my husband’s camel walked off last month, he just went to our radio station paid some small money, made an announcement and his camel got returned.” – Mother of five, Amina, near Tahoua, Niger.
+When my husband’s camel walked off last month, he just went to the radio station paid some small money, made an announcement and his camel got returned.” – Mother of five, Amina, near Tahoua, Niger.

-- It promotes economic growth via local entrepreneurs and traders who can advertise their businesses.
+It promotes economic growth via local entrepreneurs and traders who can advertise their businesses.
 (Political parties are not permitted to advertise on community stations.)
 In Sengerema, Tanzania, Ezekiel, a furniture maker saw designs on the IKEA website at the community radio station’s Internet kiosk.
-He told me how adopted these ‘modern designs’, advertised on the community station, more than doubled his business and hired two additional wood-workers.
+He told us how adopted these ‘modern designs’, advertised on the community station, more than doubled his business and hired two additional wood-workers.

 It preserves local culture and traditions.
 In rural Kwa-Zulu Natal, South Africa, a community station broadcasts a programme “Voices of the Ancestors”.
 Grandmothers and grandfathers tell stories of their Zulu ancestors and pass along traditional wisdom.
 In an area with a disproportionately high number of orphaned children and vulnerable households, a programme like this helps them understand, value and take pride in their cultural identity.